Electronic invoicing: Usage

-Government-mandates

-The primary goal of government-controlled e-invoicing is to reduce corporate tax fraud.
+Government mandates

 Several governments and tax administrations imposed e-invoicing formats in their respective jurisdictions for business-to-business (B2B) transactions, and required that the emitted documents be stored in centralized repositories, often controlled by the tax administration.
 Mexico, for example, introduced the CFDI format in 2004 in Appendix 20 of its Tax Code, requiring that all invoices be stored with the Mexican Tax Administration.
 Non-standard invoices have been banned by law since 2012.
 Chile implemented a similar system in 2003, and Colombia in 2020.
 According to a research paper published by the Harvard Kennedy School of Government, Mexico's tax-to-GDP ratio rose from 12.6% to 16.2% between 2012 and 2017, driven largely by a 48% increase in revenue from tax on goods and services after e-invoicing was made mandatory.

+The European Commission put forward an initial proposal for the use of electronic invoicing in public sector purchasing in 2013, noting that Denmark, Austria, Sweden and Finland had already seen benefits through mandating suppliers to submitted some public sector invoices electronically.
+Directive 2014/55/EU was adopted the following year.
+The goal of the directive is to develop a single European standard for exchange of electronic invoices, making EU-wide invoicing simpler.
+Aside from aiming at harmonising invoicing, the directive sets specific requirements meant to protect citizens' rights.

+The United Kingdom government implemented the EU Directive through the Public Procurement (Electronic Invoices etc.) Regulations 2019.
+The UK was still a member of the European Union at this time.
+The Procurement Act 2023, enacted after Brexit, follows the same principles.
+The regulation applies only to undisputed invoices in government procurement and only above certain thresholds depending on a contract type (in the range spanning 100 thousand to 5 million GBP).
+Contract parties are free to choose any exchange method, as long as it remains free of charge and ensures general availability, interoperability, and accessibility for disabled people.
+Per section 115, Scotland remains covered by the Scottish Procurement Reform Act 2014, which contains no provisions for electronic invoicing.